robertfmurdock/Coupling/README.md

 1. Clone the Coupling repository.
 2. In the Coupling directory, run the command "node app.js"
 3. Now you can browse to the Coupling website in a browser at http://localhost:3000 to confirm it works.
-4. If you get an error message telling you that mongo isn't working... start mongo.
+4. If you get an error message telling you that mongo isn't working... start mongo and check again at http://localhost:3000
+5. Try it out and let me know what you think!